Complex Networks from Classical to Quantum: Outlook in Quantum Network Science

 Continued advances in the theory of complexity in networked quantum systems will help address the challenges faced as quantum technologies scale up to commercially feasible products.
 Work towards a quantum theory of complex networked systems is already opening up novel avenues when facing contemporary complexity challenges.

-\begin{small} All authors designed the study and wrote the paper. \\ The authors declare no competing financial interests. \\ JDB acknowledges the Foundational Questions Institute (FQXi, under grant FQXi-RFP3-1322) for financial support.
+\begin{small} {\bf Author Contributions.} JDB, MF and MDD designed and wrote this review. \\ {\bf Competing Financial Interests.} The authors declare no competing financial or non-financial interests. \\ {\bf Data Availability.} No dataset were generated or analysed during the current study. \\ {\bf Acknowledgements.} JDB acknowledges the Foundational Questions Institute (FQXi, under grant FQXi-RFP3-1322) for financial support.
 MF acknowledges the MOVE-IN fellowship program for financial support.
 MDD acknowledges financial support from the Spanish program Juan de la Cierva (IJCI-2014-20225).
 The authors thank Alex Arenas and Leonie Mueck for useful feedback, and the Institute for Quantum Computing at the University of Waterloo and the Perimeter Institute for Theoretical Physics for funding and allowing us to organize the first workshop on the intersection of these topics.
 Diagrams are courtesy of Lusa Zheglova (illustrator). \\ \end{small}